WeblateOrg/weblate/docs/admin/access.rst

 .. include:: /snippets/not-hosted-libre.rst

 Limit user access to individual projects by selecting a different :guilabel:`Access control` setting.
-Available options are:
+The available options are:

 Public
     Publicly visible, translatable for all logged-in users.